Bachelor of Performing and Screen Arts (Acting for Screen and Theatre)

 Explore the historical development of drama, from its origins in ritual and religion to the age of digital communication.
 Examine the anatomy of drama, with emphasis on the historical evolution of dramaturgy, actor's training, the use of space, set and costume design, technology, relationship with the audience, directing and theories of drama, and the dialogue between western and eastern theatre traditions.
 Alongside your future industry peers, you'll explore in-depth theoretical and critical thought, integrating theory and professional practice in an exciting cross-discipline environment.

 Around 150 people apply each year for the 24 places offered in Year One.
 First round auditions are held throughout New Zealand in early October.
 You'll be given clear information at the time of your application about what to learn and how to prepare.
 From these first-round auditions a group of applicants is selected for second round auditions.
-These are held in Auckland over Labour Day weekend.
+These are held in Auckland over a weekend in late October.
 From this two-day workshop the final selection of trainee actors is made for the following year.